saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="s6.1.11"></a> Rule 6.1.11: use apply for grouping object initialization.
-In the good old Java before functional programming became popular - lot of classes from commonly used libraries used configuration paradigm.
+In Java, before functional programming became popular, many classes from common libraries used configuration paradigm.
-To use these classes you had to create an object with the constructor that had 0-2 arguments and set the fields that were needed to run an object.
+To use these classes, you had to create an object with the constructor with 0-2 arguments and set the fields needed to run the object.
-In Kotlin to reduce the number of dummy code lines and to group objects [`apply` extension](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html) was added:
+In Kotlin, to reduce the number of dummy code line and to group objects [`apply` extension](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/apply.html) was added:

 **Invalid example**:
 ```kotlin